 Eliquis is used to decrease the risk of systematic embolism or stroke among patients who have non-valvular atrial defibrillation or AF.

 Eliquis is in tablet form, and it comes in two strengths: 5 mg and 2.5 mg.
-Here’s the proper dosage when taking the medication.
+Here’s the proper dosage information when taking the medication.

 To stop stroke and systematic embolism among patients with nonvalvular fibrillation, take 5 mg PO BID.
 For renal impairment or nonvalvular atrial fibrillation: